mortezakowkabi/jcb-persian-documentation/041-Upgrade-to-JCB-v2.5.8-and-using-the-new-Admin-View-and-Admin-Fields.md

 * ### Converts

 [00:10:15](https://www.youtube.com/watch?v=YaycQcsMpOs&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h10m15s)

-<<<
-It converts it and sets it back to the data set, and to ensure that we store it back into the database, this little string '$objectUpdate->addpermissions=json_encode($bucket);.
-So it goes on doing it everywhere where we expect to find values that still may have been missed.
+It converts it and sets it back to the data set, and this string '$objectUpdate->addpermissions=json_encode($bucket);is used to ensure that it gets stored in the database.
+So it does everywhere where values still may be expected to have been missed. <<

 * ### Updates